rpeszek/my-blogs/posts/2022-11-07-empirical-programming.md

 translates to 2 different approaches to do program synthesis.
 I have listened to a few presentations about the formal approach.
 I expect probabilistic models, deep learning approaches to be more mainstream and prevalent.
 It is interesting how this will play out, but I do not feel qualified to discuss this in much depth. _"The effort of using machines to mimic the human mind has always struck me as rather silly.
 I would rather use them to mimic something better."_ (Dijkstra, of course).
 Quite possibly we will see an equivalent of empirical vs deductive play out in this area.

+[_add_blank_target Abductive reasoning](https://en.wikipedia.org/wiki/Abductive_reasoning) and applicability of Ockham razor to software development seems like another fascinating philosophical topic that is orthogonal to what we have discussed[^abductive].

 I am sure there are many more interesting angles to explore here.

+[^abductive]: Abductive reasoning as a possibly relevant topic was pointed out by [_add_blank_target hellwolf](https://discourse.haskell.org/t/lets-agree-to-be-different-on-empirical-and-deductive-nature-of-coding/5276/7?u=rpeszek)